Continuing Education Activity

 In autoimmune diseases, different mechanisms have involvement in choosing methotrexate as a drug of choice.
 It inhibits enzyme AICAR transformylase, leading to hindrance in Adenosine and Guanine metabolism, Adenosine accumulation; and due to anti-inflammatory action of adenosine, leads to repression of T-cell activation, down-regulation of B-cells, increasing activated CD-95 T cells sensitivity; and repression of methyltransferase activity, inhibition of the binding of beta-1 interleukin to its cell surface receptor.

-Drug interactions- As methotrexate is highly plasma protein bound, any drug which displaces methotrexate from proteins can increase its levels in the blood.
+Drug interactions- As methotrexate is highly plasma protein bound, any drug that displaces methotrexate from proteins can increase its blood levels.

 Also, if any drug has effects on the renal clearance of methotrexate, its concentration may rise.